tom-krieger/Puppet-Adguard/README.md

 }
 ```
 This will download AdGuardHome and install it with default parameters and provide access to the user `user` with a password of `password`.
-**Note**: AdGuard requires the password to be in BCrypt-encrypted format, to get a password you can run the following on most *nix systems:
+**Note**: *AdGuard requires the password to be in BCrypt-encrypted format, to get a compatible string you can run the following from a terminal:*
 `htpasswd -bnBC 10 "" MY_NEW_PASS | tr -d ':'`

 # Usage